Blowing Rock Town Council adopts FY 2020-2021 budget

 The adopted budget for the town is .52 percent less than the adopted FY 2019-2020 budget, which is equivalent to a $56,412 decrease in spending.
 The full proposed budget totals $10,856,163 for the town’s spending for FY 2020-2021.

-The FY 2020-2021 Tax Revenue is expected to be up 2.3 percent.
-Property tax rates will not increase for this budget year, but Fox said that it will next year (during FY 2021-2022) due to the town’s debt services regarding the 2014 Bond Issuance.
+The FY 2020-2021 tax revenue is expected to be up 2.3 percent.
+Property tax rates will not increase for this budget year, but Fox said that it will next year (during FY 2021-2022) due to the town’s debt service for the 2014 bond issuance.

 Additionally, no rate changes were proposed for water and sewer services for FY 2020-2021.